circinusX1/bunget/README.md

 Here is a simple C++ library which I hope would help to write GATT services.

 Be advised!
+BTLE is a messy protocol, Is designed by lawyers, not by engineeres) Have a glimpse form the specification, don't panick.

+*For most commands, a Command Complete event shall be sent to the Host when the Controller completes the command.
+Some commands are executed in the background and do not return a Command Complete event when they have been completed.
+Instead, the Controller shall send a Command Status event back to the Host when it has begun to execute the command.
+When the actions associated with the command have finished, an event that is associated with the command shall be sent by the Controller to the Host*

-BTLE is a messy protocol, Is designed by lawyers, not by engineeres) and Android LE mobile implementations (scanners/detecters) tend to be outdated and instable.
-I would recomend to test your environment using [arduiuipush](https://play.google.com/store/apps/details?id=com.ermote.ArduUiPush&hl=en) app from the store on Android and on Aple using PunchTru.
+I  recomend to test your environment using [arduiuipush](https://play.google.com/store/apps/details?id=com.ermote.ArduUiPush&hl=en) app from the store on Android and on Aple using PunchTru.
 If you are planning to write your own LE implementation on Android, I can help with the arduiuipush LE base class which is stable.

 * Server only: GATT services characteristics, descriptors or beacons.